Discover more from The Retroist

 You can crawl around the maze for a little bit, but you need to hurry because eventually it fills up with water, and you will need to move to the next level.
 Do that by going to the warp corridors on the side of the screen (just like the ones in Pac-Man) and holding down the controller button while moving through them.

 You are now on the next level and need to repeat the above process.
-An important little bit of info.
+An important bit of info.
 You want to kill enough bad guys so that your power rating goes up.
-If you power rating is lower then the level you are currently on, the aliens are more difficult to destroy.
+If your power rating is lower than the level you are currently on, the aliens are more difficult to destroy.
 I know what you are thinking now.
 They made this game for the Atari 2600??
-I know and it gets better.
+I know, and it gets better.

 If you played well and have the proper number of guys, you will get to see some robot happiness as your reward screen.
 The perfect end to an amazing game.

 “Mines of Minos” is a forgotten classic made by a company I had never even heard of, CommaVid.
 The gameplay is sharp and engaging.
 The storyline while vague at times, is deep for a standalone Atari 2600 game.
 The only flaw I found was the control system, which can be frustrating and prevent full enjoyment of the game at every level.
 I give “Mines of Minos” 4 out of 5 stars.